Australian International Shipping Register (AISR)

 Consistent with the operation of other quality international registers, vessels on the International Register will be permitted to operate with mixed crews with the majority of officers and crew not required to be Australian citizens or residents.
 This reflects the global nature of shipping, with crew drawn from across the world.
 The Government has determined that at least two senior positions (engineering and deck officers) are to be filled by Australians.
 This reflects the policy intent to build the domestic maritime skills base, by providing an opportunity for Australians to gain the necessary international seafaring experience.

 To ensure that the International Register is competitive, international labour terms and conditions will apply to seafarers working on board ships registered in the International Register while they are engaged in international trading.
 A minimum safety net is provided through the application of the International Labour Organization’s (ILO) Maritime Labour Convention 2006 (MLC), which Australian has ratified.

 In addition ships on the AISR will have access to a range of tax incentives to ensure the register is competitive with open registers.
 These tax incentives are managed by the Department of Infrastructure and Transport (DIT).
 More information is available on the DIT website.

 Guide to Registration

-Information on how to register a ship on the AISR, the conditions of registration and how to maintain registration will be contained in a guide to the registration of ships on the AISR.
-This guide is being finalized and will be available in pdf format on this page shortly, as well as in hard copy from AMSA officers.
+Information on how to register a ship on the AISR, the conditions of registration and how to maintain registration are contained in this guide to the registration of ships on the AISR.

 Note: This guide is advisory only and is designed to provide a link between the different elements of the relevant legislation.
 It should not be relied upon solely and interested partied are advised that they need to consult the legislation when considering registration.